 Let's Play Co-op!

-Let's Play is a new for people who want to be more inviting and motivating.
+Let's Play is a new community of practice for people who want co-op education to be more inviting and motivating.
 At regular meetings, members test new experiences and critique their teaching methods.
 To join our group, start here!

 Co-op training must not re-create the same power imbalances that cooperative movements are trying to upend.
 We all share a powerful disgust with conventional education - a knower lecturing passive learners, "objective" testing prioritized over our subjective life experiences, and a refusal to acknowledge that all learning affects our opinions on public policy.

 Flipping it all upside down is not hard.
 Many co-op educators have been doing it for decades.
-For example, a study group focused on a book like Collective Courage uses critical pedagogy by focusing on personal reflection and systems change.
-A fun board game designed by the Tesa Collective can offer experiential learning that most people could never access otherwise.
+For example, a study group focused on a book like Collective Couragearrow-up-right uses critical pedagogy by focusing on personal reflection and systems change.
+A fun board game designed by the Tesa Collectivearrow-up-right can offer experiential learning that most people could never access otherwise.

 The workshop was a hit with participants and professors alike.
 One participant shared that she had never viewed herself as a leader, but with the scaffolding provided during the workshop she set an intention afterwards to explore leadership roles.
 Others were surprised how easy it was to begin imagining a business model that might meet their clients’ needs.